The traditional fishing town of Brixham is tucked away in the green hills of South Devon, along the spectacular...

-Kingswear’s rows of brightly-coloured houses on the steep northern bank of the River Dart play a big part in making Dartmouth such a picturesque holiday destination.
+Kingswear’s rows of brightly-coloured houses on the steep northern bank of the River Dart are both charming and instantly recognisable.
 It’s not hard to see why artists return to this view repeatedly to capture its combination of natural beauty and architectural charm.
-As well as admiring the village from across the water, it’s well worth taking the ferry hop across from Dartmouth, partly to look around and partly to appreciate Dartmouth’s picture-postcard looks from a new angle.
+As well as admiring Kingswear from the village itself, it’s well worth taking the ferry hop across to Dartmouth, partly to look around and partly to appreciate Kingswear’s picture-postcard looks from a new angle.

 Most visitors to Kingswear from the South Hams will come via one of the ferries from Dartmouth.
 Driving from Dartmouth to Kingswear (which would usually involve going to Totnes, picking up the A385 towards Paignton and joining the A379 through Torbay) is a 26-mile drive.